5 Best Vitamin C Supplements Picked By Our Experts

 • Vitamin C is an essential nutrient for many aspects of health including your immune system

-• Ascorbic acid is the form of vitamin C found naturally in food.
+• Ascorbic acid is the type of vitamin C found naturally in food.
 It has good bioavailability but some people find it too acidic on their gut and can’t tolerate higher doses.

 • Bioflavonoids are beneficial plant compounds often added to vitamin C supplements.
-They deliver extra immune benefits and may help to increase bioavailability.
+They deliver additional immune benefits and may help to increase bioavailability.

 • Mineral ascorbates such as calcium and magnesium ascorbate are often called ‘buffered’ vitamin C. Many people find these to be gentler forms of vitamin C that are better tolerated by the gut.
 It is important however to consider the accompanying dose of mineral (calcium, magnesium etc.) when taking higher levels.